LLNL/Silo/docs/Chapter2-Section1.md

   Notes:

-  For the details of the data structured returned by this function, see the Silo library header file, silo. h, also attached to the end of this manual.
+  For the details of the data structured returned by this function, see the Silo library header file, silo.h, also attached to the end of this manual.

 ---